The day tech, AI, creativity and vision have come together.

 Ok, well let’s get stuck in and we’ll show you.

 The first thing to do is download Descript from here , install it and create a free account.
 The free account will give you 3 hours worth of transcription.
-For $10 a month you get access to unlimited transcriptions.
-(This is not an ad for Descript by the way.)
+For $12 a month you get 12 hours of transcription and $24 a month will give you 30 hours.

 You need to have your finished video (without subtitles) in an exported version, an mp4 will do.
 Create a new project in Descript and upload the video to it.